-Three countries from three different continents – the Republic of Guyana from South America, Papua New Guinea from Oceania, and Togo from Africa – have ratified the International Solar Alliance (ISA) framework agreement.
+Two countries from two different continents – the Republic of Guyana from South America, and Togo from Africa – have ratified the International Solar Alliance (ISA) framework agreement.

 Carl B Greenidge, second Vice President and Foreign Minister of the Co-operative Republic of Guyana, visited ISA’s headquarters in New Delhi with a delegation, on January 30, 2018.